Koudela/parameterized-fs-routing/README.md

 as third parameter.
 By calling `next()` the next controller in the controller-pipe is called.

+If a parameter is passed to the `next` function it is used for matching subsequent controller names and functions.
+This serves two purposes:
+1. The controller selecting string can change from `post` to `get` as soon as a login form is handled successfully.
+(No need to trigger a redirect after login.)
+2. It allows the controller selecting logic to be branched with ease.
+`next('foo')` would call only `foo` and `index` files with `foo` or `controller` named functions in the controller-pipe.

 ## the controller function call

 One can use async or normal functions as controller functions.